Methods of Data Collection

 The overarching goal of the HCBS Lead Agency Review is to determine how HCBS programs are operating and meeting the needs of the people they serve.
 This evaluation process helps DHS assure compliance by counties and tribes in the administration of HCBS programs, share performance on key measures and outcomes, identify best practices to promote collaboration between lead agencies, and obtain feedback about DHS resources to prompt state improvements.

-The HCBS Lead Agency Review supports the missions of the newly formed DHS administrations of Continuing Care for Older Adults (CCOA) and Community Supports (CSA).
+The HCBS Lead Agency Review supports the missions of the DHS administrations of Continuing Care for Older Adults (CCOA) and Community Supports (CSA).
 It also helps to ensure that long term care services and supports continue to improve the quality of life of Minnesotans and are sustainable over time.

 Data Collection Sources and Methods